biomedbigdata/website/content/authors/manuela_lautizi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
-- Members
+- Alumni

-weight: 28
+weight: 2
 ---

-I’m a PhD student in the Chair of Experimental Bioinformatics in collaboration with the Institute of Pathology, both at TUM.
-I’ve originally joined Prof. Baumbach’s lab to work on my master’s thesis in bioinformatics, focused to identify pathway-based subnetwork of genes most significantly associated to survival time of cancer patients.
-Other topics of my interest are machine learning (both supervised and unsupervised), manipulation and analysis of the data from a statistical point of view.
-My current work is mainly focused on the analysis of DNA methylation data.
+Manuela Lautizi was a PhD student in the Chair of Experimental Bioinformatics in collaboration with the Institute of Pathology, both at TUM.
+She originally joined Prof. Baumbach’s lab to work on her master’s thesis in bioinformatics, focused to identify pathway-based subnetwork of genes most significantly associated to survival time of cancer patients.
+During her PhD she studied signatures and DNA methylation biomarkers in PDAC that can be used for subtyping and metastasis detection.
+She also studied biomarkers of tumor budding.